-The key figures for the financial performance indicators for 2021 of the Group and the business segments can be found in the Outlook.
+The key figures for the financial performance indicators for 2022 of the Group and the business segments can be found in the outlook.

 In line with our growth strategy, sales growth (in constant currency) of the Group and, in our business segments, organic sales growth in particular are of central importance.
 Fresenius has set itself medium-term growth targets.
-Based on the 2019 financial results, Group sales are projected to grow organically with a compounded annual growth rate (CAGR) of 4% to 7% in the timeframe 2020 to 2023.
-Small and medium-sized acquisitions are expected to contribute an incremental CAGR of approx. 1% point.
+The targets announced in February 2019 stated that based on the key financial figures for 2019, average annual organic sales growth (CAGR) for the period 2020 to 2023 is expected in the range of 4% to 7%.
+We had expected small and mid-sized acquisitions to additionally increase the CAGR by approximately 1% point.

 We use earnings before interest and taxes (EBITEBIT (Earnings before Interest and Taxes)EBIT does include depreciation and write-ups on property, plant and equipment.
 EBIT is calculated by subtracting cost of sales, selling, general and administrative expenses, and research and development expenses from sales.) and EBIT growth (in constant currency) to measure the profitability of the business segments.
-At Group level, we primarily use net income and net income growth (in constant currency).
-In order to be able to better compare the operating performance over several periods, the results are adjusted by special items if necessary.
+At Group level, we primarily use net income and its currency-adjusted growth.
+To facilitate comparison of operating performance across several periods, we adjust the earnings figures for special items where appropriate.
 Fresenius has set itself medium-term growth targets.
-Based on the 2019 financial results, Group net income is projected to grow organically with a compounded annual growth rate (CAGR)1,2 of 5% to 9% in the timeframe 2020 to 2023.
-Small and medium-sized acquisitions are expected to contribute an incremental CAGR of approx. 1% point.
+The targets announced in February 2019 stated that based on the key financial figures for 2019, net income1,2 is expected to grow organically at a CAGR in a range of 5% to 9% in the period 2020 to 2023.
+We had expected small and mid-sized acquisitions to additionally increase the CAGR by approximately 1% point.

 1 Net income attributable to the shareholders of Fresenius SE & Co.
 KGaA